qvest-digital/loginsrv/README.md

 The returned html follows the ui composition conventions from (lib-compose)[https://github.com/tarent/lib-compose], so it can be embedded into an existing layout.

+### GET /login/<provider>

+Starts the Oauth Web Flow with the configured provider.
+E.g. `GET /login/github` redirects to the github login form.

 ### POST /login

 Does the login and returns the JWT.
 Depending on the content-type, and parameters a classical JSON-Rest or a redirect can be performed.